mattwillsher/terraform-proxmox-talos/README.md

 ### <a name="input_tags"></a> [tags](#input\_tags)

 Description: List of tags for each node.
+(NG).

 Type: `list(string)`